jag-a-i/cloudflared-rdp-ssh-locally-managed/README.md

 ### 1. Start the Login Process

-- Open your terminal (Command Prompt, PowerShell, etc.) and enter cloudflared tunnel login.
+- Open your terminal (Command Prompt, PowerShell, etc.) and enter ```cloudflared tunnel login```.
 This command will prompt your web browser to open for you to log in to your Cloudflare account

 #### 2. Handle Redirection Bug